rhysmoggs/ms4-morgan-and-co/README.md

 [Back to table of contents](#table-of-contents)

 # Aesthetic Design
-Once the User Stories and the projects intentions were set out, the next step was to design the aesthetic aspects of the the Morgan & Co website.
+Once the User Stories and the projects intentions were set out, the next step was to design the aesthetic aspects of the Morgan & Co website.

 ## Site Flow